simran-pandey/Computer-Science-Internships/README.md

 **Requisite documents/Application process:** (a) Community involvement is important.

-(b) knowledge of some basic concepts and practices is an advantage.
+(b) Knowledge of some basic concepts and practices is an advantage.

-(c) Concise code examples
+(c) Concise code examples from previous projects.

-(d) share your prior accomplishments.
+(d) Share your prior accomplishments.

-(e) having local coaches for strong local support
+(e) Having local coaches for strong local support.

 **Tips:**